PGui/Flow/README.md

 * A single node in this graph is a simple UObject, not a function like in blueprints.
 This allows you encapsulate entire logic and data of given "action" in the single node.
 * Every node can have different setup of pins, so user can easily control flow of events in the graph.
 * Gameplay programmer/designer simply call function to trigger execution of pins any way he needs.
 API is extremely simple.
-* Displaying debug information on nodes and wires while playing a game.
+* Added convenient displaying debug information on nodes and wires while playing a game.
+It's also easy to add your custom debugging information on every node.
 * Systems based on such editor are simple to use for least technical team members, i.e. narrative designers, writers.